Kakamotobi/Learned/Tools/Vite.md

 - Creates a `dist` folder containing the source code that has been bundled by Rollup.
 - Optimizations are automatically added.
   - Ex: automatic code-splitting for dynamic imports, CSS, etc.

+## Notes
+### TypeScript
+  - Vite does not perform type checking for TypeScript files.
+It only transpiles them because it assumes type checking is taken care of by the used IDE (in development) and build process (for production).
+  - It uses esbuild to transpile TypeScript code to JavaScript.

 ## Reference
 [Getting Started | Vite](https://vitejs.dev/guide/#overview)